 As a psychologist, his theories focused on the positive aspects of human nature.
 This contrasted with the prevailing psychoanalysis of his time (and behaviourism in general), which often focused on what was wrong or problematic about people.

-He’s best known for creating his ‘hierarchy of needs’, but this wasn’t his only contribution to our understanding of psychology.
+While he’s best known for his ‘hierarchy of needs’, this wasn’t his only contribution to our understanding of psychology.
+He also came up with the idea of ‘peak and plateau experiences’, coined the term ‘metamotivation’, and characterised the qualities of self-actualising people.

-In fact, the cognitive bias that results from over-reliance with a familiar tool is known as ‘Maslow’s hammer’.
-That’s a cool name for an interesting theory.
+What’s more, people credit him with the phrase, “if all you have is a hammer, everything looks like a nail”.
+In fact, the cognitive bias of over-relying on a familiar tool is known as ‘Maslow’s hammer’.
+It’s a cool name for an interesting theory.

 What Is Maslow’s Hierarchy?

-Maslow’s best known theory is his hierarchy of needs.
-This was first published in Maslow’s 1943 paper, ‘A Theory of Human Motivation’.
+Maslow’s hierarchy of needs was first introduced in his 1943 paper, ‘A Theory of Human Motivation’.
 He came up with the idea following his study of the behavioural patterns of monkeys.
+In doing so, he soon noticed that certain needs took priority over others.

 The theory does exactly what it says on the tin.
 It helps us to categorise and prioritise human needs within a five-tier model.
 The hierarchy is often displayed (somewhat misleadingly) as a pyramid, with basic needs at the bottom and more complex needs at the top.
+We can further subcategorise these needs as follows:

-• The bottom two levels of the hierarchy consist of ‘basic needs’.
+- The bottom two levels of the hierarchy consist of ‘basic needs’.
 These needs include the biological requirements for human survival.

-• Levels three and four focus on our ‘psychological needs’.
+- Levels three and four focus on our ‘psychological needs’.
 These needs are important for our mental wellbeing and motivation.

-• The fifth and final level is a ‘growth need’.
+- The fifth and final level is a ‘growth need’.
 This is a need that has arisen out of our desire to improve ourselves and our standing in the world.

 In order for our growth needs to begin to influence our behaviour, we must first satisfy our lower-level needs.
-That said, Maslow did recognise that need fulfilment is not an all or nothing deal.

-You don’t need to completely fulfil a lower level need before the next need emerges.
+That said, Maslow does not suggest that need fulfilment is not an all or nothing deal.
+In other words, you don’t need to completely fulfil a lower level need before the next need emerges.

 Indeed, Maslow held that we can never fully satisfy any of these five needs.
 However, he did note that we tend to have made the most progress towards our lower level needs.

-As it happens, Maslow never used a pyramid to illustrate his hierarchy.
 After all, specific motivations tend to peak and trough over time based on changing life circumstances.
 His model is perhaps best represented as a series of waves plotted on a graph (source: James Chen, Frontiers in Climate).

 The Structure of the Hierarchy

-With this in mind, let’s take a closer look at the structure of the hierarchy.
+Let’s take a closer look at the structure of the hierarchy.

-• Physiological: The first level of the hierarchy consists of our physical needs.
+- Physiological: The first level of the hierarchy consists of our physical needs.
 This includes needs that are vital to our survival, such as air, food, water, sex, sleep and so on.
 If these basic needs aren’t met, it’s very difficult for us to focus our attention elsewhere.

-• Safety: The second level of the hierarchy focuses on our need for a safe environment.
+- Safety: The second level of the hierarchy focuses on our need for a safe environment.
 This includes needs like health, security, our employment status, our property and so on.
 When the safety of these assets are at risk, we tend to direct our efforts towards safeguarding the status quo.

-• Love & Belonging: The third level of the hierarchy hones in on our need to feel loved and accepted.
+- Love & Belonging: The third level of the hierarchy hones in on our need to feel loved and accepted.
 This includes needs like romantic and platonic love, family, relationships and so on.
 This is all driven by a sense of ‘belonging’.
 It is difficult to conjure up motivation if we don’t feel accepted and included.

-• Esteem: The fourth level of the hierarchy centres on our need to feel good about ourselves.
+- Esteem: The fourth level of the hierarchy centres on our need to feel good about ourselves.
 This includes needs like self-esteem, status, achievement, confidence and so on.
 In other words, our value within a social context holds significant motivational power.

-• Self-Actualisation: The fifth and final level of the hierarchy focuses on our need to feel purpose-driven and fulfilled.
+- Self-Actualisation: The fifth and final level of the hierarchy focuses on our need to feel purpose-driven and fulfilled.
 This includes growth needs like our sense of morality, creativity, problem-solving ability and so on.
 If we are able to meet these needs, then we feel like we are doing what we were born to do!

 Unfortunately, Maslow believed that very few individuals (‘less than 1%’) achieve true self-actualisation.
 After all, this would require us ‘to become everything one is capable of becoming’.
+Still, there’s something gratifying in the pursuit of this excellence.

 Maslow claimed that he never achieved true self-actualisation.
 However, he did identify numerous historical figures who reached this lofty goal.
-They include Mahatma Gandhi, Albert Einstein and Abraham Lincoln.
+They include Mahatma Gandhi, Albert Einstein, and Abraham Lincoln.

 Research & Criticism of Maslow’s Hierarchy

 Unfortunately, Maslow’s hierarchy lacks empirical evidence.
 In fact, many of his theories were based on his own observations and experiences.
 Indeed, his work on self-actualisation is founded on a biographical analysis that is limited in scope.
+It’s also difficult to test the hierarchy properly.

 That said, there have been attempts.
-For example, there’s a University of Illinois study from 2011, which examined the relationship between need fulfilment and wellbeing.
-They were able to show that satisfying our needs often leads to happiness.
+For example, there’s a University of Illinois study from 2011, which shows that satisfying our needs often leads to happiness.
+It claims, ‘our findings suggest that Maslow’s theory is largely correct.
+The fulfilment of his proposed needs correlates with happiness’.

 However, they also found that basic needs don’t need to be satisfied in order for psychological or growth needs to hold motivational weight.
 After all, Vincent Van Gogh died penniless but artistically fulfilled.
+And what of parents who put their children’s needs above their own, or martyrs who are willing to die for a cause?

 At this stage, it’s worth remembering that Maslow never argued for a fixed order of needs.
 Furthermore, there’s a reason why this hierarchy has had remarkable staying power.
 It’s simple, intuitive and it has real practical value.